bruce30262/bruce30262.github.io/_posts/2018-10-01-flare-on-challenge-2018-write-up.md

 ## Level 12
 > Now for the final test of your focus and dedication.
 We found a floppy disk that was given to spies to transmit secret messages.
 The spies were also given the password, we don't have that information, but see if you can figure out the message anyway.
 You are saving lives.
+{: .notice}

 **Tools : qemu, DOSBox, IDA Pro, Bochs emulator**

-> Again thanks to Lays for helping me on this one
+Again thanks to Lays for helping me on this one
+{: .notice--success}

 Well here we are, final challenge, our worst nightmare.